 Customer data analysis has revolutionized retail – but retail banking is lagging behind.
 When customer understanding is the key to profit, the capacity to gather and interpret data is no longer optional.

 When you think about the challenges facing retail and commercial banking, “Ann Taylor” is not, perhaps, the first name that springs to mind.
-But the arrival of an e-mail from Ann Taylor to my wife made me think about the kind of service banks are offering their …
+But the arrival of an e-mail from Ann Taylor to my wife made me think about …

 We often associate the use of analytics with running a successful corporation, but the truth is, its use goes way beyond that.
 Analytics is now increasingly playing a role in sports (Super Bowl, soccer, tennis), in the public sector and politics, and at nonprofit organizations.